On the Farm

 who is the fifth generation of his family on the farm in Northwestern

-Wisconsin and they have two little boys.
-They are working to build
+Wisconsin and they have two little boys and a little girl.

-Although there have been many adventures and challenges,
+Although there have been many adventures and definitely plenty

 Blessings to You All!